-Radar-based BSM systems provide the foundation for rear cross-traffic alert (RCTA).
-This feature works when you’re reversing from your driveway or a parking space and you can’t see if traffic is approaching from the side.
+Radar-based blind-spot monitoring (BSM) systems provide the foundation for rear cross-traffic alert (RCTA).
+This feature works when you’re reversing from your driveway or a parking space and you can’t see if traffic is approaching from the sides.

 Typically, RCTA provides an audible alert and a visual warning on your car’s reversing camera, which is where you’re most likely looking while you’re backing up.
 Note that radar-based BSM systems usually, but not always, include RCTA.
 Sometimes, RCTA is an extra add-on.

 RELATED STORIES: Car Technology: Subaru EyeSight Driver Assist Technology

 Lane-change assist (LCA) is another feature that radar-based BSM systems support.
 This technology warns you when another vehicle is rapidly approaching from behind so that you don’t change lanes into its path.
 This is an emerging technology and is not included with all BSM systems.